codePrincess/resizingService/README.md

 This repository gives you everything to deploy your own (basic) image resizing service.

 ## Deployment
-The deployment is rather straight forward and a detailed HowTo can be found in the ReadMe of the FunkyMock reps: https://github.com/codePrincess/funkyMock.
+The deployment is rather straight forward and a detailed HowTo can be found in the ReadMe of the FunkyMock repo: https://github.com/codePrincess/funkyMock.

 ##Usage
 After deployment you will have an HTTP POST endpoint **saveOriginal**.
 Just add the URL parameter *imgName* and tell the service how your image shall be named.
 Then attach the file itself and post everything into the interwebsz :)